atoomnetmarc/RISC-V-emulator/README.md

 /**
  * Handles a fault where the instruction is somehow not recognized.
  *
- * Something wrong happened at the current programcounter.
+ * Something wrong happened at the current program counter.
- * Use a listing file of the risc-v program to better understand the wrong.
+ * Use a listing file of the RISC-V program to better understand the issue.
  * The failed machine instruction is found in state.instruction.value.
  */
 inline void RiscvEmulatorIllegalInstruction(RiscvEmulatorState_t *state)